baconchaney/StagefrightsPlay/README.md

 `/getrandomline` - Will ask for two optional fields, the channel you would like it to be sent to (the bot requires permission to send into the channel) and a user you would like it to target in the reply.

 `/importdata` - Will be removed.
 Implementation is currently used to reset the database to hold all 80 lines by re-importing it and will not work outside of the development environment.

+`/restoreall` - Designed to restore all entries in the table that have been "deleted" (all entries are soft deleted to remove the requirement to keep re-importing data).
+Deployment of the command was not as clean as I would have liked due to deploying to an AWS EC2 instance at the same time to allow external testing to take place.
+Dependencies are now resolved and the command functions as expected.

+## Additional considerations
+I'm currently running some external testing with other Discord users to help highlight any potential issues that need addressing.
+After some consideration when migrating the code to an external host it looks as though I might need to create a separate table to allow for each server to have it's own instance as well as the ability to add in their own phrases.